masadcv/FastGeodis/README.md

 | <img src="figures/FastGeodis2D.png?raw=true" width="300" /> | <img src="figures/FastGeodis3D.png?raw=true" width="300" /> |

 The above raster scan method can be parallelised for each row/plane on an available device (CPU or GPU).
 This leads to significant speed up as compared to existing non-parallelised raster scan implementations (e.g. [https://github.com/taigw/GeodisTK](https://github.com/taigw/GeodisTK)).
+Python interface is provided (using PyTorch) for enabling its use in deep learning pipelines.

+In addition, it is one of the first library that provides Generalised Geodesic distance transforms along with Geodesic Symmetric Filtering (GSF) implementation for interactive segmentation, that were originally proposed in [1].

 ## Installation instructions
 The provided package can be installed using: